Hey there! Planning a trip to a new city? Worried about staying safe?

 - Plan in private.
 Discuss your routes and plans in your hotel room or other places where you can do it discreetly.

 - Show confidence.
 Act like you know exactly what you are doing, even when you don't.
-If you need to ask questions, ask someone official.
+If you have questions, ask someone official or use the internet.

 Be suspicious of any stranger who approaches you.
 Don't accept rides, tours, tickets, or anything else from a stranger.
 Chances are good that they are trying to scam you, rob you, or misdirect you while their partner picks your pockets.